• Discounts and special offers

 • Features and software

-TaxAct is in-between the others in terms of pricing but the only platform that includes live support at the free level with Xpert Assist.
+TaxAct is the only platform that includes live support at the free level with Xpert Assist.
 This provider is also the only one of the three that charges an extra fee for your state return if you qualify for the free plan.

 Get started with TaxAct